Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 <details>
   <summary>ERC2335</summary>

-The keys are stored in a ERC-2335 style keystore, along with a password.
-This way, you can safely share the keys directory as without the password they are useless.
+The keys are stored in an ERC-2335-style keystore, along with a password.
+This way, you can safely share the keys directory: without the password they are useless.

 #### File structure